Music Theater Faculty

-Stacy Wolf is the author of Changed for Good: A Feminist History of the Broadway Musical (Oxford University Press, 2011), A Problem Like Maria: Gender and Sexuality in the American Musical (University of Michigan Press, 2002), and the co-editor of The Oxford Handbook of the American Musical (with Raymond Knapp and Mitchell Morris, 2011).
-She has published articles on theatre spectatorship, performance pedagogy, and musical theatre in many journals, includingTheatre Journal, Modern Drama, and Camera Obscura.
-She was the editor of Theatre Topics: A Journal of Pedagogy and Praxisin 2001-2003.
-She also oversees the Lewis Center’s Music Theater Lab and has experience as a director and dramaturg.
+Her recent publications include Changed for Good: A Feminist History of the Broadway Musical (Oxford University Press, 2011), A Problem Like Maria: Gender and Sexuality in the American Musical (University of Michigan Press, 2002), and the co-editor of The Oxford Handbook of the American Musical (with Raymond Knapp and Mitchell Morris, 2011).
+She has published articles on theatre spectatorship, performance pedagogy, and musical theatre in many journals including Theatre Journal, Modern Drama, and Camera Obscura and was a former editor of Theatre Topics: A Journal of Pedagogy and Praxis.
+She also has experience as a director and dramaturg.

-Prior to her current appointment Professor Wolf was an Associate Professor in the Performance as Public Practice Program in the Department of Theatre & Dance at the University of Texas at Austin, where she taught from 2000-2008.
+Wolf holds a B.A. in English from Yale and an M.A. in Drama from the University of Virginia.
+She received her Ph.D. in Theatre from the University of Wisconsin-Madison.
+Prior to her current appointment, Wolf was an Associate Professor in the Performance as Public Practice Program in the Department of Theatre & Dance at the University of Texas at Austin, where she taught from 2000-2008.
 At Texas, Professor Wolf also taught in the Plan II Honors Program and received a Theatre & Dance teaching award in 2006.
-Her other teaching positions include Assistant Professor at the George Washington University in English and Theatre and Dance (1996-2000) and Assistant Professor in the School of Theatre at Florida State University (1994-1996).
+Her other teaching positions include Assistant Professor at George Washington University in English and Theatre and Dance (1996-2000) and Assistant Professor in the School of Theatre at Florida State University (1994-1996).

-“A new sightline at the theater: Dolan and Wolf bring fresh view of performance studies” | Featured story on Princeton.edu, 2/26/2009
+“A new sightline at the theater: Dolan and Wolf bring fresh view of performance studies” | Princeton University, February 26, 2009

-“Performing Desire” | The Drama Review (TDR) Winter 2014 Issue
+“Performing Desire” | The Drama Review (TDR), Winter 2014 Issue